MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **EventInfo_Time** - The time at which the logged event took place

 - **HowTocheck** - The preference for checking of updates

+- **LeapFrog**	- Boolean indicating whether the update is a “leapfrog” update.
+Leap Frog will offer delta updates to more recent version, but not to the latest version on offer.

 - **Payload** - Contains download error code and a download file URL.
 This is Microsoft download location except when the channel is set to Custom.
 For Custom channel, this value is set to "Custom Location".